 Founding Member, FINCA International

-Rupert Scofield co-founded FINCA with John Hatch in 1984 and together they helped inspire and build the global microfinance movement.
-Their work was rooted in the belief that market-based principles, trust in individuals, and involving women in local business activities were critical to the economic and social well-being of families and nations.
+Rupert Scofield is an agricultural economist with 40 years of experience in developing countries.
+He co-founded FINCA in 1984 with John Hatch and together they helped inspire and build the global microfinance movement.
+Their work was rooted in the belief that market-based principles, trust in individuals and involving women in local business activities were critical to the economic and social well-being of communities.